zerasul/mdbook_en/3Architecture/architecture.md

 * CPU Motorola 68000: Mega Drive Main CPU.
 * RAM 64kb: Main Program RAM.
-* ROM: External ROM Memory (cartridge); it uses slot at the top to communicate.
+* ROM: External ROM Memory (cartridge); it uses a slot at the top to communicate.
 * Accessory Port: Bottom Auxiliary Port (Mega CD).
 * VDP: Mega Drive graphics chip, consisting of several elements:
     * VDP: Chip with everything needed for the graphics and elements to be displayed.